An Interview with Renzo and Danny Falla About Legaña Skateboards

 RF: They are the recent onces.
 We’ve had many rippers since we started, for some reason some of them decided to do something else, but we’re still friends.
 RIP Mateo Martinez.

-What’s the skate scene like in Peru and Colombia?
+What’s the skate scene like in Peru?

 DF: The scene down there is great, with a lot of very talented skaters.
 It’s even bigger now after the Olympics.
 There are underground skaters that train and do 540 flips to boardslides.
 So kinda like here but less companies, the industry is not as organized but it’s getting better and better everyday.